-Cortisol helps us fight off injury and illness, and it regulates blood sugar and blood pressure.
+Cortisol helps us fight off injury and illness.
+It also regulates blood sugar and blood pressure.
 However, too much cortisol can slow your child’s growth.
-It can also cause mood changes, interrupt puberty and cause many other symptoms.
+It can also cause mood changes, interrupt puberty, and cause many other symptoms.

 The main sign of Cushing’s disease is that a child stops growing vertically but continues to gain weight.
 Cushing’s disease is extremely rare.

 - Weight gain, particularly in the torso and neck